georgemao/serverlesss-demos/build.md

 1. Open the CloudFormation console and deploy the provided file `deploy.yml`.
 There will be 3 parameters you must specify: `APIName`, `APIKey`, `CognitoDomain`.

+- APIName: This can be any string
+- APIKeyExpiration: This is the expiration time for the API key.
+Enter an Epoch time that's at least 1 day in the future.
+Use https://www.epochconverter.com/
+- CognitoDomain: This is the top level DNS you want Cognito to use to host your login UI.

 2. When complete, goto the CloudFormation `outputs` tab and reference all of the values.
 You will use them later.
 You can test the Cognito hosted ui by pasting the `HostedUIURL` into your browser.
 You should see a Authentication screen.

 ## Step 3: Amplify to bootstrap your project && Auto Generate GraphQL queries from the schema